Etra-00/Etra-00/README.md

 - 👋 Hi there, I’m Etra!

-- 👀 I’m interested in just about everything the world of technology has to offer...
+- 👀 I’m interested in just about everything the world of technology has to offer.

-- 🌱 I’m currently developing an application framework in Rust, along with a game to be used with it.
+- 🌱 I’m currently developing an application framework in C++, along with a testbed game to make use of its features!

 - 💞️ I’m not looking to collaborate on anything right now, as I have no experience in doing so...
-Although I am happy to consider any invites!
+Although I am happy to consider any invites, and I'm always happy to meet others!

-- 📫 Feel free to reach me @etra.me@protonmail.com
+- 📫 Feel free to reach out to me: etra.me@protonmail.com

 - ⚡ Fun fact: A squirrel is currently watching you...